-Eco-friendly, minimalism, sustainability… these all are popular buzzwords in 2020.
-There seems to be some sort of eco-renaissance sweeping our world.
+Eco-friendly, minimalism, sustainability… the popular buzzwords these days.
+There seems to be some sort of eco-renaissance sweeping our world (and I like it!)

 Citizens are asking themselves how they can help prevent climate change, or even save the turtles and whales (cue famous Tik Tok videos…)

 Before we go any further, I know a lot of people are skeptical about the impacts of climate change.
 Here’s the best video that argues why we should do something about it, whether climate change is true or not.

 During shelter-in place, Nick and I spent some time thinking about the things we have downsized and what else we could change in order to reduce our carbon footprint and debt footprint (and of course, save the turtles.)